kgish/skillzz/README.md

 * Take into account the availability of workers when matching.
 * Allow customers to create user-defined searches and save them.
 * Email notifications when there are new matches detected.
+* Allow tags to consist of multiple words.
 * Ad infinitum.